-The Gill-man is back!!
-The Creature from the Black Lagoon (1954) has been captured by scientists and transported to an aquarium in south Florida.
+The Fish-man is back!!
+The Creature from the Black Lagoon (1954) has been captured by scientists and transported to an aquarium in Florida.
 Once there, he becomes attracted to lovely female scientist Helen Dobson (Lori Nelson) and manages to escape and kidnap her, and heads to Jacksonville, with her real-life love in pursuit.
-The acting is so bad its good but the fishy sexual predator just makes things weird.
-However, Revenge of the Creature’s most memorable moment doesn’t really involve the Gill-man or the Damsel in distress.
-It involves a scientist named “Jennings” who plays with a lab rat in the scene at 15:23.
-It is a dismissible filler scene, but Jennings ended up having some success in later films as Clint Eastwood who is uncredited here in his first role.
+The acting is so bad it's good, but the fishy sexual predator just makes things weird.
+However, Revenge of the Creature’s most memorable moment does not really involve the Gill-man or the Damsel in distress.
+It involves a scientist named “Jennings” who plays with a lab rat in the scene.
+It is a dismissible filler scene, but Jennings ended up having some success in later films as a director and actor known by the alias: Clint Eastwood who is uncredited here in his first role.

 A biochemist Professor Gerald Deemer (Leo G. Carroll) experimenting in giantism mistakenly creates a spider of mammoth proportions that has the people of Desert Rock, Arizona running for their lives as it wreaks havoc and mayhem.
 "Bullets can't stop it!
 Dynamite can't kill it!
 Only Clint Eastwood in a cameo role as a fighter pilot can bomb the crap out of it!"
 Tarantula! is a 1955 American black-and-white science fiction giant monster film from Universal-International, Starring, John Agar as Dr. Matt Hastings, Mara Corday as Stephanie Clayton, Nestor Paiva as Sheriff Jack Andrews, Ross Elliott as Joe Burch, Edwin Rand as Lt.
 John Nolan and Clint Eastwood as an unnamed Fighter pilot.

 Capitano Codreanu Presente!